-This is a hands-on workshop designed to enable attendees to perform useful data analysis using SPSS for Windows.
-Topics include: entering and reading data, documenting variable and value labels, examining frequency and crosstab tables for individual and group data, recoding variables, conducting independent sample t-tests, and simple linear regression.
+This is a hands-on workshop designed to empower attendees with the skills to conduct meaningful data analysis using SPSS for Windows.
+Topics covered include entering and reading data, documenting variable and value labels, examining frequency and crosstab tables for individual and group data, recoding variables, performing independent sample t-tests, and conducting simple linear regression.

-This workshop covers additional data management and statistical procedures, including selection of cases, combining cases from two files, and linking files together with different information.
-Statistical procedures include the chi-square test, one-way ANOVA, repeated measurement analysis, non-parametric statistics, multiple regression, and logistic regression.
+This workshop delves into advanced data management and statistical procedures, encompassing case selection, combining cases from two files, and linking files with diverse information.
+Statistical procedures covered include the chi-square test, one-way ANOVA, repeated measurement analysis, non-parametric statistics, multiple regression, and logistic regression.

-This workshop focuses on performing basic analyses such as descriptive statistics, frequency distributions, chi-square tests, independent sample t-tests, one-way ANOVA, and linear and logistic regressions.
-Topics also include: downloading and installing R packages, reading and writing data files, and creating R graphs.
-R is free, open-source, and supported by a strong user community.
+This workshop emphasizes conducting fundamental statistical analyses, including descriptive statistics, frequency distributions, Chi-square tests, independent sample t-tests, one-way ANOVA, and linear and logistic regressions.
+Additional topics cover downloading and installing R packages, reading and writing data files, and creating R graphs.
+Notably, R is a free, open-source software supported by a strong user community.

-This workshop is an introduction to Stata that covers both graphic user interface and intuitive command syntax approaches.
-It aims to teach basic Stata operations in a quick and accurate way.
-Topics include: browsing data, data management, descriptive statistics, independent samples t-test, and simple linear regression models.
+This workshop serves as an introduction to Stata, encompassing both the graphic user interface and intuitive command syntax approaches.
+It aims to efficiently teach fundamental Stata operations.
+Topics covered include browsing data, data management, descriptive statistics, independent samples t-tests, and simple linear regression models.

-This workshop covers additional data management topics such as data transformation, recoding variables, and constructing new variables.
-It also covers the use of log files, do files, and additional statistical procedures such as the chi-square test, one-way ANOVA, simple and multiple linear regression, and regression diagnostics.
+This workshop delves into advanced data management topics, including data transformation, recoding variables, and constructing new variables.
+Additionally, it covers the use of log files, do files, and explores further statistical procedures such as the Chi-square test, one-way ANOVA, and multiple linear regression, along with regression diagnostics and logistic regression.

-The workshop teaches tips for improving efficiency while using Excel for data analysis.
-Topics include: entering data, data organization and descriptive statistics, examining frequencies and crosstab tables, conducting independent and paired sample t-tests, correlation analysis, and simple linear regression.
+The workshop provides valuable tips for enhancing efficiency in data analysis with Excel.
+Topics covered include entering data, organizing data and performing descriptive statistics, examining frequencies and crosstab tables, conducting independent and paired sample t-tests, correlation analysis, and linear regression.

-This workshop is an introduction to the SAS system that concentrates on the SAS DATA STEP with emphasis on data input, manipulation, output, and summary.
-Topics include: creating SAS working data sets and data files, importing data from SPSS and Excel files, formatting variable and value labels, and conducting simple statistical procedures such as PROC FREQ and PROC MEANS.
+This workshop provides an introduction to the SAS system, focusing on the SAS DATA STEP with an emphasis on data input, manipulation, output, and summary.
+Topics covered include creating SAS working data sets and files, importing data from SPSS and Excel files, formatting variable and value labels, and conducting simple statistical procedures such as PROC FREQ and PROC MEANS.

-This workshop covers the analysis of designed experiments with PROC ANOVA and PROC GLM, and linear and non-linear regression techniques with PROC REG and PROC GENMOD.
-Topics include: one-way and two-way analysis of variance, simple and multiple linear regression, regression diagnostics, and logistic regression.
+This workshop explores the analysis of designed experiments with PROC ANOVA and PROC GLM, along with linear and non-linear regression techniques using PROC REG and PROC GENMOD.
+Topics covered encompass one-way and two-way analysis of variance, simple and multiple linear regression, regression diagnostics, and logistic regression.

-We will download COVID-19 data for states and Massachusetts from the Center for Systems Science and Engineering of Johns Hopkins University and the Department of Public Health (DPH) Massachusetts.
-We will use time series and spatial regression models to analyze the COVID-19 data with R packages forecast, tseries, spdep, maptools, and ggplots.
-This workshop will also demonstrate how to use R to generate reports for COVID data.
+This workshop will involve downloading COVID-19 data for states and Massachusetts from the Center for Systems Science and Engineering of Johns Hopkins University and the Department of Public Health (DPH) Massachusetts.
+We will employ time series and spatial regression models to analyze the COVID-19 data, utilizing R packages such as forecast, tseries, spdep, maptools, and ggplot2.
+Additionally, this workshop will demonstrate how to use R to generate reports for COVID data.

-This workshop introduces structural equation modeling (SEM) techniques.
-SEM is used to test ‘complex’ relationships between observed (measured) and unobserved (latent) variables.
-Topics include: fundamentals underlying SEM, SEM notation, path diagrams, data preparation, observed variables, model specification, parameter estimation, and assessment of model fit.
-AMOS and Mplus are used to demonstrate examples;
+This workshop introduces techniques for structural equation modeling (SEM).
+SEM is employed to test complex relationships between observed (measured) and unobserved (latent) variables.
+Topics covered include fundamentals underlying SEM, SEM notation, path diagrams, data preparation, mediation analysis, path analysis, parameter estimation, and assessment of model fit.
+AMOS and R are used to demonstrate examples.

-The second SEM workshop covers measurement error, latent variables, exploratory factor analysis (EFA), confirmatory factor analysis (CFA), developing structural equation models with estimation, and model testing.
-Also, the SEM for longitudinal data using latent growth models will be introduced in this workshop.
-Latent growth modeling is used to model individual change and can be used to test treatment effects and time dependent covariates.
-Mplus syntax and output are used to demonstrate model structures, parameter estimation, and model modification;
+The second SEM workshop delves into advanced topics including measurement error, latent variables analysis, exploratory factor analysis (EFA), confirmatory factor analysis (CFA), development of structural equation models with estimation, and model testing.
+Additionally, this workshop introduces latent growth models for longitudinal data.
+R program and AMOS are utilized to demonstrate model structures, parameter estimation, and model modification.

-This workshop introduces the basic principles of multilevel/hierarchical linear models.
-Topics include: the need for appropriate methods to model dependencies (e.g., clustering of students within schools), formulating and interpreting two-level multilevel models and their relevant parameters, and using SPSS to estimate model parameters.
+This workshop provides an overview of the fundamental principles of multilevel/hierarchical linear models.
+Topics include the necessity for appropriate methods to model dependencies (e.g., clustering of students within schools), formulating and interpreting two-level multilevel models and their relevant parameters, and using SPSS to estimate model parameters.

 This workshop covers sample size determinations and power estimation for various statistical comparisons and tests using the PROC POWER procedure in SAS.

-This workshop covers the mechanisms of missing data, analysis of non-random selection bias, and methods of single and multiple imputation (MI) using SAS[NC1] and Stata.
-Missing data are common across all types of data sets.
-Most statistical software packages automatically eliminate entire cases with missing data from analysis, potentially leading to low sample sizes and biased results.
+This workshop covers missing data mechanisms, non-random selection bias analysis, and methods of single and multiple imputation (MI) using SAS and Stata.
+Missing data is a common issue in various datasets.
+Most statistical software packages automatically eliminate entire cases with missing data from the analysis, potentially leading to low sample sizes and biased results.

 This is an introductory workshop in statistical learning focusing on the important elements of modern data analysis such as regression and classification methods.
-Topics include: linear and logistic regression, linear discriminant analysis, cross-validation, principal components, and clustering.
-R is used for data analysis examples.
+Topics covered include linear and logistic regression, linear discriminant analysis, cross-validation, principal components, and clustering.
+Data analysis examples in this workshop are demonstrated using R.

-This workshop introduces spatial regression using tools such as R’s maptools and spdep packages.
-Topics include: spatial data visualization in R, spatial autocorrelation, statistics for spatial dependence, spatial weights, and spatial regression models.
+This workshop introduces spatial modeling, exploring tools such as R’s maptools and spdep packages.
+The workshop covers essential topics including spatial data visualization in R, understanding spatial autocorrelation, statistical methods for spatial dependence, creating spatial weights, and building spatial regression models.